nplatonov/ursa/README.md

 ## ursa

 Check binary at https://r-forge.r-project.org/projects/ursa.
-That is near realitime version.
+That is near real-time version.